FIMOPTIC/fimoptic.github.io/about/index.md

 # About

-The objective of the project is to improve the detection and mechanical characterization of the sources of the weak strain signals caused by transient instability of fault zones, which are sometimes precursory to large seismic ruptures.
+The objective of FIMOPTIC project is to improve the detection and mechanical characterization of the sources of the weak strain signals caused by transient instability of fault zones, which are sometimes precursory to large seismic ruptures.